Which kind of printer is best? An inkjet or a laser printer?

 All things being equal, a laser printer is a far more reliable and cost-effective piece of equipment than an inkjet.

-But inkjet printers can’t be beat for photo printing, and they accept photo stock paper, as well as card stock, fabric, image transfer paper, and more.
+But inkjet printers cannot be beat for photo printing, and they accept photo stock paper, as well as card stock, fabric, image transfer paper, and more.

 Laser printers produce sharper text than inkjets, and operate at a far lower cost-per-page.
 Replacing a toner cartridge costs you less in the long run than ink cartridges.